BigBIueWhale/multilateration_visualizer/protobuf/rust_microservice/README.md

 # Performance Profiling
 1. Make sure you're using Rust version `stable-x86_64-pc-windows-msvc`.
 2. Run `cargo build --release` (make sure that cargo.toml is configured to compile with debug symbols).
-If you want better debugging, run `$env:RUSTFLAGS="-C inline-threshold=0 -C debuginfo=2 -C link-dead-code"; cargo build --release` in PowerShell to compile the Rust code with best profiler compatibility.
+If you want better debugging, run `$env:RUSTFLAGS="-C inline-threshold=0"; cargo build --release` in PowerShell to compile the Rust code with best profiler compatibility.
 3. See the generated output: `target\release\grpc_microservice.exe`, `target\release\grpc_microservice.pdb`
 4. Then use vs studio community (not vscode).
 Just open the .exe compiled with debug info, make the exe the default project and use the profiler.
 It works great! (see Reddit discussion https://www.reddit.com/r/rust/comments/stedol/comment/hx7zq0a/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)